 - 10.4 The Council will consult Statutory Consultees.
 These are prescribed by Regulation3, and some of which are set out below.

 - Ancient Monuments Society

 - Birmingham International Airport Ltd

 - British Waterways Board

 - The Coal Authority

 - Council For British Archaeology

 - Civil Aviation Authority

 - Department for Environment, Food and Rural Affairs

-- Historic England
+- English Heritage

 - Environment Agency

 - Georgian Group

 - Government Office for the West Midlands

 - Health and Safety Executive

 - National Highways

 - Natural England

-- North Warwickshire Town/Parish Councils
+- North Warwickshire Parish Councils

 - Royal Fine Arts Commission

 - Society for the Protection of Ancient Buildings

 - Sport England

 - Victorian Society

 - Warwickshire County Council

 - 10.5 Not all of these bodies are consulted on each application.
 Who to consult will vary with the nature of the planning application, its location and the requirements of the Regulations.
 All of the Statutory Consultees are obliged to respond within 28 days.
 If they wish to extend this period, then they have to do so in writing.

 - 10.6 There are also a number of non- statutory consultees who may be consulted depending on the location or type of application.
 These are set out in Appendix E.

 - 10.6 Similarly, the Council is under a Statutory Duty to publicise some applications in the press and on-site.
 A list of these occasions is set out in Appendix F and is again prescribed by Regulation4.

-- 10.7 In North Warwickshire the papers that receive such Notices are the Atherstone, Coleshill and Tamworth Heralds.
-The same Notice is also displayed on site where necessary.
-If it is not possible to attach the Notice to the site, it will be displayed as appropriate so that it can be seen by members of the Public.